 Named in memory of Prince Lot, who later reigned as King Kamehameha V, the festival was founded in 1978 by MGF and now attract thousands of residents and visitors each year.

-A non-profit organization founded in 1970, Moanalua Gardens Foundation (MGF) is committed to preserving and perpetuating the native culture and environment of Hawai’i through education, celebration and stewardship of Kamananui Valley and Moanalua Gardens.
+A non-profit organization founded in 1970, Moanalua Gardens Foundation (MGF) is committed to preserving and perpetuating the native culture and environment of Hawai’i through education and stewardship of Kamananui Valley and celebration of the annual Prince Lot Hula Festival.
 MGF depends upon grants and donations to cover festival costs.
-To make a donation or become a member please visit http://www.moanaluagardensfoundation.org/donations
+To make a donation or become a member please visit http://www.moanaluagardensfoundation.org/donate

 Like us on facebook by clicking on the following Prince Lot Hula Festival link